JustFocus/ELI5ience/README.md

 - [x] Create an account
 - [x] Log in / Log out
-- [ ] Create, read, edit, and delete articles
+- [x] Create, read, and delete articles
-- [ ] Create, read, edit, and delete comments on articles
+- [x] Create, read, and delete comments on articles
-- [ ] Create, read, edit, and delete annotations on articles
+- [x] Create, read, and delete annotations on articles
 - [ ] Create, read, edit, and delete improvements on annotations
 - [ ] Vote on annotations